vbenjs/vue-vben-admin/docs/src/en/guide/essentials/settings.md

   expandOnHover: boolean;
   /** Whether the sidebar extension area is collapsed */
   extraCollapse: boolean;
+  /** Whether the sidebar fixed button is visible */
+  fixedButton: boolean;
   /** Whether the sidebar is hidden - css */
   hidden: boolean;
   /** Sidebar width */